March 12, 2026 · Roofing

 1. Age Is the First Number to Know

 If you don't know when your roof was last replaced, check your home inspection report from when you purchased the house, or look up your town's permit records.
-Many municipalities in Maine, New Hampshire, and Vermont maintain online permit databases.
+Many municipalities in Maine and New Hampshire maintain online permit databases.
 If you can't find documentation and the roof looks tired, assume it's older than you'd like it to be.

 The key threshold: if your roof is over 20 years old, stop asking whether you need a replacement.
 Start asking when.
 At that age, the question is timing, not whether.